yxuansu/TaCL/README.md

 ## Tutorial on how to use Chinese TaCL BERT to performance Chinese Name Entity Recognition:

+## Tutorial on how to reproduce the results in our paper:
 ### 1. Environment Setup:
 ```yaml
 python version: 3.8